geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 not happy about it, but it's definitely something that they can use and provide feeback on.
 So _usable_ is one important property of a metaphorical skateboard.
 Obviously, it's also _simpler_ than a (metaphorical) car.
-And thirdly, it's _self contained_, since it's presented clearly in opposition to a partial car.
+And thirdly, it's _self contained_.
+It's not a _partial_ car, in fact: it's not even _part of a car_!
 You _could_ give a partial car to users to test it, and as a matter of fact that's pretty much what I'll argue later, but still Kniberg chose to go with skateboard.
-This notion of self contained-ness (is that a word?) is where I believe things start to unravel.
+Those notions of self contained-ness (is that a word?) and independence, are where, I believe, things start to unravel.

 Let's dig into the examples in his text and see if we can understand what Kniberg could mean with skateboard...